Tara-1022/WE4US/UI development notes.md

 Looks like Lemmy does not have a built-in way to "hide" a specific community from feeds.
 It should be easy enough to modify the frontend code to filter out its posts by default.

 ### Auth
-admins can configure OID https://github.com/LemmyNet/lemmy/pull/4881; https://github.com/LemmyNet/lemmy/issues/1368, https://github.com/LemmyNet/lemmy/issues/2930
+admins can configure OID https://github.com/LemmyNet/lemmy/pull/4881; https://github.com/LemmyNet/lemmy/issues/1368, https://github.com/LemmyNet/lemmy/issues/2930 via API call.
+However, it is available only in v4.